 The full account of this lifetime is told in the Maha-Ummagga Jataka (#546), while the Panca-Pandita Jataka only relates this single incident from that story.

 Answering his own question first, the king said that if they are virtuous, faithful, affectionate, and subservient to their husbands, secrets should be told to wives.
 Senaka and the others each gave friends, brothers, sons, and mothers as examples of who to trust.
 When the Bodhisatta answered that wise men always keep secrets to themselves, he saw the displeasure on the king’s face and realized he was being tested.
-Not trusting the foolish king, the Bodhisatta promptly left the palace, and after he did, the king gave Senaka his own precious sword and ordered him to chop off the Bodhisatta’s head when he returned the next morning.
+Not trusting the foolish king, the Bodhisatta promptly left the palace.
+Right after he did, the king gave Senaka his own sword and ordered him to chop off the Bodhisatta’s head when he returned the next morning.

 The Bodhisatta surmised that his four rivals had shared a sinister secret with the people they mentioned as trustworthy.
-Knowing that after their meetings with the king the four advisors always sat on an overturned water trough next to the palace door and chatted, the Bodhisatta climbed underneath it to spy on them.
+Knowing that after their meetings with the king the four always sat on an overturned water trough next to the palace door and chatted, the Bodhisatta climbed underneath it to spy on them.
 When they sat down, the men asked Senaka if he’d ever shared a secret with a friend and he admitted he had, but it was too important to tell: If the king ever found out, he’d be executed for it.
 And what if the Bodhisatta was lying under the trough listening?
 The men mocked his worry and promised they could be trusted.
-So Senaka mentioned a well-known woman who had gone missing and admitted to having sex with her in a grove of trees and then killing her to steal her jewelry, and only his friend knew.
+So Senaka mentioned a well-known woman who had gone missing, and he admitted to having sex with her in a grove of trees and then killing her to steal her jewelry; and only his friend knew.